dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog/index.md

 * use post id to link to full view
 * show *cover_url*, *title*, *tags* in some form - can be a list, can be tiles, whatever you want!

-Hint: As this is a connected component that relies on the list of posts, you'll want to run your `fetchPosts()` ActionCreator from `componentDidMount`.
+Hint: As this is a connected component that relies on the list of posts, you'll want to run your `props.fetchPosts()` *ActionCreator* from `componentDidMount`.

 ### NewPost

-Component to create a new blog post.
-Should be a connected component that can trigger actions (ActionCreators).
+This is a component to create a new blog post.
+Should be a connected component that can trigger actions via *ActionCreators*.
 You could have one component that is used for create, show, and update.
 Personal preference on this, but it might be easier at first to have a simple new post component and then refactor later to have one full featured component.

 ### Post (display and edit)

 This is the component that gets loaded when you want to see the full rendered contents of a single post.  *Post* should display the full content of the post (selected by the ID that is passed in through `this.props.match.params.postID`.
 This post id parameter will come from the react-router when you navigate to:  `/posts/:postID`.
 Where does postID come from in general?
 It is automatically assigned to your post by the API when you create the post (similarly to how firebase assigned automatic keys).

 Your *Post* component should provide a way to edit the post.
 You can either have an edit button that makes the whole post editable, or you could have in place editing for each field as in the gif.
 Another option is to have an edit route:  `/posts/:postID/edit` for instance.
-Personal preference here.
+Personal preference here, lots of different design choices you can make.

-Note for now the API server only supports title, tags, content as fields.
-In part 2 you will implement your own server and can add or change fields then.
+*Note: for now the shared API server only supports title, tags, content, cover_url as fields.
+In part 2 you will implement your own server and can add or change fields then.*

 Min specs at a glance: